 6G network will support new types of applications and services requiring the network to deliver on diverse and often guaranteed requirements, it is critical for Network Operators to be able to manage, assure and optimize the wireless network in real time with increased autonomy.
-A standard defined set of management services and protocols are required between the autonomous Network Management system (e.g., Agentic AI for network management) and the 3GPP 6G System Network Functions (i.e. network entities).
+A standard defined set of management services and protocols are required between the autonomous Network Management system and the 3GPP 6G System Network Functions.
 The support of interfaces and the standardized protocols of communication between the two entities are expected to realize autonomous configuration and control of the networks which may use auto-generated applications, or digital twining of the network (see clause 5.9.3).
-The issue is, the current O&M management interfaces are designed for pre-configured static operations and such interfaces are not easy to be utilized directly from the AI-enabled network management (e.g. Agentic AI).
-To realize autonomous network management across multiple vendors/domains, Network Functions (NF) need to be equipped with new standardized management functionalities/interfaces that can be easily utilized accessed by the AI-enabled network management.
-Thus, there is a gap in interfaces from O&M toward the 6G Core.
-This gap can be addressed by enhancing the O&M interfaces for supporting the new generation of use cases involving dynamic real-time changes to network.
+The issue is, the current Network Management System interfaces are designed for pre-configured static operations and such interfaces are not easy to be utilized directly from the autonomous network management (e.g. AI-enabled, intent-based, Agents etc).
+To realize autonomous network management across multiple vendors/domains, Network Functions (NF) need to be equipped with new standardized management functionalities/interfaces that can be easily utilized by the AI-enabled/intent-based network management.
+Thus, there is a gap in capabilities in interfaces from Network Management System toward the 6G Networks.
+This gap can be addressed by enhancing the interfaces for supporting the new generation of use cases involving dynamic real-time changes to network.

 A few examples of the interface usages follow: